Why Surrendering to Your Lover Is Delightful

 “Letting my lover see me entirely, nude and otherwise, is part of my surrender to him and his love.
 I am starting to feel fearless with him.” —A married woman

 Is surrendering more common among women than men?
-Two major circumstances are relevant here: (1) throughout history, women were more submissive than men in their everyday behavior; and (2) the superficial similarity between surrendering and submissive activities in general and in the romantic realm.
+Two major circumstances are relevant here: (1) Throughout history, women were more submissive than men in their everyday behavior; and (2) there was a superficial similarity between surrendering and submissive activities in general and in the romantic realm.
 These circumstances are increasingly changing now.
 Women are much less submissive in their everyday behavior, and the issue of self-fulfillment and personal flourishing is increasingly gaining greater significance.

 Accordingly, I believe that surrendering, rather than submission, is becoming more common, and the gender differences here are decreasing.
 More men will find romantic surrendering a pleasurable experience, and fewer women will take part in romantic submissive circumstances.